Mood Boards for Better Websites

 Elements of a Mood Board

-While there are no hard rules or formulas to follow here to start mood boarding (yes I made that a verb), I find it helpful to make sure that the mood board reflects the main goals of the brief.
-For instance, if I’m working on a website I might include interactions or moving transitions on the digital mood board that could hint at what the user experience will look like.
-In contrast, if I’m designing an identity or a brand, I might include a broader range of elements that can appropriately reflect those.
-And of course it goes without saying, the mood board must be aligned with the current brand’s identity, and aligned with the target audience.
+While there are no hard rules or formulas to follow in order to start mood boarding (yes, I made that a verb), you might find it helpful to make sure that the mood board reflects the main goals of the brief.
+For instance, if you’re working on a website, you might include interactions or moving transitions on the digital mood board that could hint at what the user experience will look like.
+In contrast, if you’re designing an identity or a brand, you might include a broader range of elements that can appropriately reflect those.
+And, of course, it goes without saying that the mood board must be aligned with the current brand’s identity and aligned with the target audience.

 The basic composition for most digital mood boards includes: